danielwestfall/danielwestfall.github.io/src/content/blog/first-post.md

 description: 'My thoughts on an accessible game feature can make it much more immersive'
 pubDate: 'Oct 17 2025'
 heroImage: '@assets/hero_monologue.png'
+heroImageAlt: 'A character at a cross roads with a town down the left hand path, and monsters down the path to the right.
+The dialog box above the character's head says Hark!
+Should I wend the way the left, perchase I shall find fellows for worthy worthy quest.
+Yet, if right, mighty beasts do dwell.
+By mine self, I fear I am not yet yet meet for such the peril.'
 ---

 ## Breaking Down Barriers